Baltic Sea: Territorial changes

+Infrastructure

+The Baltic Sea today is of significant economic and security importance due to its dense network of submarine cables, energy pipelines, ports and offshore energy platforms.
+In recent years, there have been a number of incidents of sabotage in the Baltic Sea, resulting in damage to critical infrastructures.
+The most notable incidents include the Nord Stream pipelines sabotage in 2022, where a series of underwater explosions destroyed both Nord Stream 1 and 2.
+In 2023, there was another incident involving the Balticconnector gas pipeline and a nearby data cable, which were damaged by the Hong Kong-flagged container ship NewNew Polar Bear.

+Other significant incidents include the recent damage to several undersea communication cables.
+The most recent incident of relevance was the rupture of the Estlink 2 cable in late 2024.
+It is suspected that the oil tanker Eagle S, believed to be part of a Russian shadow fleet, is responsible.

+These events followed a series of responses from both NATO and the EU.
+In response, NATO Baltic Sea states have increased their naval presence in the Baltic Sea, and the NATO operation Baltic Sentry was established.
+Simultaneously, the EU has implemented a series of measures designed to enhance the protection of critical maritime infrastructure.
+The EU has also underscored the commitment to strengthening cooperation with NATO.

+Storms and storm floods

 Winter storms begin arriving in the region during October.
-These have caused numerous shipwrecks, and contributed to the extreme difficulties of rescuing passengers of the ferry M/S Estonia en route from Tallinn, Estonia, to Stockholm, Sweden, in September 1994, which claimed the lives of 852 people.
+These have caused numerous shipwrecks, and contributed to the extreme difficulties of rescuing passengers of the ferry MS Estonia en route from Tallinn, Estonia, to Stockholm, Sweden, in September 1994, which claimed the lives of 852 people.
 Older, wood-based shipwrecks such as the Vasa tend to remain well-preserved, as the Baltic's cold and brackish water does not suit the shipworm.

-Storm floods

 Storm surge floods are generally taken to occur when the water level is more than one metre above normal.
 In Warnemünde about 110 floods occurred from 1950 to 2000, an average of just over two per year.

 Historic flood events were the All Saints' Flood of 1304 and other floods in the years 1320, 1449, 1625, 1694, 1784 and 1825.
 Little is known of their extent.
 From 1872, there exist regular and reliable records of water levels in the Baltic Sea.
 The highest was the flood of 1872 when the water was an average of 2.43 m above sea level at Warnemünde and a maximum of 2.83 m above sea level in Warnemünde.
 In the last very heavy floods the average water levels reached 1.88 m above sea level in 1904, 1.89 m in 1913, 1.73 m in January 1954, 1.68 m on 2–4 November 1995 and 1.65 m on 21 February 2002.